illidanlab/MoCL-DK/README.md

 ```

 # Saved pretrained models
 We also provide pretrained models for bace in `/results/bace/pretrained_models/` directory.
-It includes pretrained models from both local contrast and global contrast.
+It includes pretrained models from both local contrast and global contrast, which can be used to reproduce the results in the paper.

 # Acknowledgement